China: The South in Winter

 Day 1: The tour begins this evening in Beijing.
 Night in a hotel near Beijing Capital International airport.

-Day 2: After breakfast we’ll fly south to Sanya at the southern tip of tropical Hainan Island.
-Well known for its gorgeous beaches and as a winter tourist destination for mainland Chinese, it’s been developing at break-neck speed in recent years.
-Fortunately for birders, areas not too far away still hold some impressive forests and a rich array of highly sought-after species.
+Day 2: We’ll fly south to Sanya at the southern tip of tropical Hainan Island.
+Well known for its gorgeous beaches and as a winter tourist destination for mainland Chinese, the area's been developing at break-neck speed in recent years, but fortunately for birders, sites not too far away still hold some impressive forests and a rich array of highly sought-after species.
 We’ll visit the very best of these, Jianfengling, where a National Nature Reserve protects an extensive area of upland native forest.
-A comfortable resort and forest boardwalk give us ideal access and we’ll spend three nights and two full days here searching for our target species.
-These include three island endemics - Hainan Leaf Warbler, the elusive island Hainan Partridge and extremely elusive Hainan Peacock-pheasant.
-The warbler is common and relatively easy to find, the partridge invariably requires a degree of stealth and modicum of patience while the Peacock-pheasants largely down to luck.
+A comfortable resort and forest boardwalk give us ideal access and we’ll spend three nights and two full days here searching for our target species, including three island endemics - Hainan Leaf Warbler, the elusive island Hainan Partridge and extremely elusive Hainan Peacock-pheasant.
+The warbler is common and relatively easy to find, while a couple of photographic blinds here have hugely improved the chances of connecting with the two shy gamebirds.
 Night at Jianfengling.

-Days 3 & 4: Spending two full days at Jianfengling, we’ll have ample time to look for other specialties in the rich forest.
+Days 3-4: We’ll spend two full days at Jianfengling, ample time to look for other specialties in the rich forest.
 These include a variety of nightbirds such as Mountain and Collared Scops Owls as well as the impressive Brown Wood Owl.
-Both Red-headed Trogon and the grouchy sounding Blue-bearded Bee-eater aren’t uncommon and rather vocal, the demure Silver-breasted Broadbill far less so.
-Other vociferous species should include Sultan Tit, Clicking Shrike-babbler, Streak-breasted and Large Scimitar Babblers, Spot-necked Babbler, Eyebrowed Wren-Babbler and both Rufous-cheeked Laughingthrush and the monachus form of Black-throated Laughingthrush.
-The diminutive Yellow-billed Nuthatch, a species whose disjunct range otherwise restricts it to a handful of mountains in Vietnam and south-eastern Laos is often fairly common close to our guest house as is White-crowned Forktail.
-Hainan is the winter home to variety of mostly skulking thrushes that could include Orange-headed, Japanese and Eyebrowed Thrushes as well as flycatchers including Hainan Blue, Pale Blue and Mugimaki.
+Both Red-headed Trogon and the grouchy sounding Blue-bearded Bee-eater are regular and rather vocal, but the demure Silver-breasted Broadbill far less so.
+Other vociferous species should include Sultan Tit, Clicking Shrike-babbler, Streak-breasted and Large Scimitar Babblers, Spot-necked Babbler, Eyebrowed Wren-Babbler and both Rufous-cheeked and the monachus form of Black-throated Laughingthrushes.
+The diminutive Yellow-billed Nuthatch, a species whose disjunct range is otherwise restricted to a handful of mountains in Vietnam and south-eastern Laos, is often fairly common close to our guest house as is White-crowned Forktail.
+Hainan is the winter home to variety of mostly skulking thrushes that could include Orange-headed, Japanese and Eyebrowed, as well as flycatchers including Hainan Blue, Pale Blue and Mugimaki.
+Nights in Jianfengling.

 Day 5: After a final morning we’ll leave Jianfengling and drive north, about halfway towards Haikou, the provincial capital.
-Danzhou Bay on the island’s west coast has recently been found to hold modest numbers of wintering Spoon-billed Sandpipers, one of the world’s rarest and most enigmatic waders and that’ll be our next destination.
-Danzhou’s coastal mudflats, just a short distance from our hotel, are now arguably the single best site in the whole of China, and one of the most accessible reliable sites on the planet for Spoon-billed Sandpiper.
-The extensive areas of heavily corrugated, sandy mud flats exposed at low tide appear to be irresistible to this species, and as many as a dozen “spooners” have been found here in recent winters.
+Danzhou Bay on the island’s west coast has recently been found to hold a tiny number of wintering Spoon-billed Sandpiper, one of the world’s rarest and most enigmatic waders.
+The coastal mudflats, just a short distance from our hotel, are now arguably the best site in the whole of China, and one of the most accessible and reliable on the planet for the species.
+The extensive areas of heavily corrugated, sandy mud flats exposed at low tide appear to be irresistible to "Spooners" and as many as a dozen have been found here in recent winters.
 With the first individuals of this superbly distinctive species probably arriving in mid-September, and a few remaining into early May, our tour is perfectly timed to coincide with the period when this diminutive shorebird is at its most dependable.
-We’ll spend two nights and parts of three days in the Danzhou Bay area.
+Night in the Danzhou Bay area.

-Day 6: Besides large numbers of other shorebirds, hopefully including the very localized White-faced Plover that was recently split from Kentish Plover and east Asian specialties such as Greater and Lesser Sand Plovers (with luck the latter including both Siberian and Tibetan forms), Great Knot, Broad-billed Sandpiper and Red-necked Stint, our other target species this area include King (or Blue-breasted) Quail and an impressive array of poorly known owls - Eastern Barn, Eastern Grass and Oriental Bay Owl.
+Day 6: Large numbers of other shorebirds, hopefully including the very localized White-faced Plover, recently split from Kentish Plover, and east Asian specialties such as Greater and both Siberian and Tibetan Sand Plovers, Great Knot, Broad-billed Sandpiper and Red-necked Stint.
+Other target species include King (or Blue-breasted) Quail and an impressive array of poorly known owls - Eastern Barn, Eastern Grass and Oriental Bay.
+Night in the Danzhou Bay area.

-Day 7: After a final morning in the Danzhou Bay area we’ll continue north on to Haikou before flying a short distance north to Nanning in southwestern China’s Guangxi Province.
-From there we’ll drive east to Longzhou for a two-night stay.
+Day 7: After a final morning in the Danzhou Bay area we’ll continue north on to Haikou before flying a short distance north to Nanning in southern China’s Guangxi Province.
+From there we’ll drive east to Longzhou and on to Nonggang.
+Night there.

-Day 8: Nonggang Babbler, a species only discovered at the start of the current century will be our primary target during our time in Guangxi.
-It’s rare, with a world population recently estimated to number less than 1300 individuals, but luckily for us it’s locally common and easy to see in its namesake nature reserve.
-Very close to the Vietnamese border and surrounded by spectacular limestone karst scenery that is just as dramatic as that around the world-renowned Guilin, this area is still rather remote.
+Day 8: Nonggang Babbler, a species only discovered at the start of the current century, will be our primary target in Guangxi.
+It’s rare, with a world population recently estimated at less than 1300 individuals, but luckily for us it’s locally common and easy to see in its namesake nature reserve.
+We’ll be in an area that’s rather remote, very close to the Vietnamese border and surrounded by spectacular limestone karst scenery, just as dramatic as that around the world-renowned Guilin.
 Here lush forests cling to seemingly impossibly steep massifs that rise abruptly from the flat and intensively cultivated valley floor.
-Enterprising locals have established a series of photographic bird blinds that have proved hugely attractive to both birds and local bird photographers and it’s in these bird blinds that we’ll spend much of our time.
-Other regular visitors to the bird blinds include Blue-rumped Pitta, the Indochinese Green and White-winged Magpies, Black-throated Laughingthrush (here of the nominate chinensis form), and Hainan Blue Flycatcher.
+Enterprising locals have established a series of photographic bird blinds that have proved hugely attractive to both birds and local bird photographers, and it’s in these bird blinds that we’ll spend much of our time.
+Regular visitors include Blue-rumped Pitta, Indochinese Green and White-winged Magpies, Black-throated Laughingthrush (here of the nominate chinensis form), and Hainan Blue Flycatcher.
+Night in Longzhou.

-Day 13: It shouldn’t take us long to reach the world-renowned Poyang Hu from our hotel and we’ll spend all day exploring this fabulous reserve.
+Days 10-11: Our hotel is very close to the world-renowned Poyang Hu and we’ll spend two full days exploring this fabulous reserve.
 Poyang Hu is subject to huge annual fluctuations in its water level: the lake covers up to 2,000 square miles during the summer rainy season, but water levels can fall by as much as 50 feet by the end of the winter, shrinking the lake to an area less than 10% of its summer maximum.
 The result is a mosaic of shallow residual lakes, and it’s the combination of these along the fairly mild winters that creates ideal conditions for tens, even hundreds of thousands of waterbirds.

-Day 15: This morning we’ll depart early on our drive into the mountains west of the Chinese capital.
+Day 15: We’ll depart early on our drive into the mountains west of the Chinese capital.
 Being significantly further north, Beijing boasts a very different avifauna to those at our previous sites.
-Today’s destination holds extensive stands of berry-laden Sea Buckthorn that frequently attract large numbers of thrushes (predominantly Red-throated, Dusky and Naumann’s) as well as gorgeous Güldenstädt’s Redstarts, Chinese Beautiful, Pallas’s and the recently split Chinese Long-tailed Rosefinch as well as both Bohemian and, if we’re lucky, Japanese Waxwings.
-Red-billed Choughs, Plain Laughingthrushes and Beijing Babblers, Godlewski’s and Meadow Buntings are usually common while other species could include Cinereous Vulture, Spotted Nutcracker and perhaps even a Northern Shrike.
+Our destination holds extensive stands of berry-laden Sea Buckthorn that frequently attract large numbers of thrushes, predominantly Red-throated, Dusky and Naumann’s, as well as the gorgeous Güldenstädt’s Redstart and Chinese Beautiful, Pallas’s and the recently split Chinese Long-tailed Rosefinches as well as both Bohemian and, if we’re lucky, Japanese Waxwings.
+Red-billed Chough, Plain Laughingthrush, Beijing Babbler, and both Godlewski’s and Meadow Buntings are usually common while other species could include Cinereous Vulture, Spotted Nutcracker and perhaps even a Northern Shrike.

-Leaving in the early afternoon we’ll make a couple of stops in the lowlands as we head back to the bustling metropolis including a visit to a wetland on the city’s western flank where we’d hopefully be able to find a party of Daurian Jackdaws, a near-endemic Chinese Grey Shrike, Reed Parrotbill or a Bearded Reedling.
-Night again in Beijing.
+Leaving in the early afternoon we’ll make a couple of stops in the lowlands as we head back to the bustling metropolis, including a visit to a wetland on the city’s western flank where we hope to find a party of Daurian Jackdaw, the near-endemic Chinese Grey Shrike, Reed Parrotbill and/or Bearded Reedling.
+Night in Beijing.

 Day 16: The tour ends this morning at Beijing Capital International Airport.